Intravenous pyelogram (IVP): This is a special type of X-ray that outlines the organs of the kidneys and urinary tract.

 Labia minora: Part of the female external reproductive system, the labia minora are the two inner lips that surround the opening of the vagina (the birth canal) and the urethra (the exit tube for urine.)

-Laparoscopy: A procedure in which the doctor inserts a small device through an incision in the abdomen.
+Laparoscopy: A procedure in which the doctor inserts a scope or small device through small incisions in the abdomen.
 He or she then views the reproductive organs and pelvic cavity using the device.
 A sample of tissue may also be collected for testing.

 Laparotomy: A procedure in which the doctor opens the abdomen to inspect the internal organs.